 Whether you just want a simple way to create some great-looking galleries for your visitors or you’re looking for a heavy-duty plugin to help you work with clients and/or sell images, you’ll find a great option on this list.

-To help you make your choice, I went hands-on with seven of the best WordPress image gallery plugins.
+To help you make your choice, I went hands-on with seven of the best WordPress image and photo gallery plugins.
 For each plugin, I’ll share more about its features and show you a real gallery example from my test site (using the exact same set of images to help you compare).

 Let’s dig in…